joemoose/psiops/docs/stress.md

 ## Introduction

 During a mission, your character will accumulate stress.
 The maximum stress level is 6.
-When your character reaches the maximum level, you must make an *action roll* +WILLPOWER to avoid panicking or to possibly rise to the occasion with transcendent zeal.
+When your character meets or exceeds the maximum level, you must make an *action roll* +WILLPOWER to avoid panicking or to possibly rise to the occasion with transcendent zeal.

 ## Sources of Stress